 Here’s how you can make your own, easy black and white abstract art:

-Ignore the bad lighting – I was painting in the evening, in our super dreary basement.
-Please also ignore the mess (someone clearly broke in and started painting random parts of the wall and made a mess; I blame teenagers).
+Ignore the bad lighting and mess – I was painting in the evening, in our super dreary basement that’s in the middle of an update.

 Supplies for Easy DIY Wall Art Tutorial:

 DIY Wall Art Tutorial:

 I started with a blank white canvas.
 I had originally painted it a shade of cream for another (abandoned) project, so I painted over it with white.
 Because paint is so expensive I cheated and used primer.
 It actually worked really well.
 You can use a plain, gessoed canvas, fresh from the store, and skip this step, but I do like the look of brush strokes.

 Step 1: I flipped the canvas upside down (to encourage paint to flow) and, with a giant paintbrush quickly dipped in water and some black acrylic paint, starting making broad brush strokes.